 Out of Africa is big, beautiful to look at, impressive, and the kind of sweeping, literary experience for which awards are given.
 This one picked up Best Picture, Director, and Screenplay.

-Baroness Karen Blixen lived from 1913 to 1931 in Kenya, and then was forced through economic disaster to return to her native Denmark, where she was haunted the rest of her life by the images of the country she described as “a glimpse of the world through God’s eye.”
+Baroness Karen von Blixen-Finecke lived from 1913 to 1931 in Kenya, and then was forced through economic disaster to return to her native Denmark, where she was haunted the rest of her life by the images of the country she described as “a glimpse of the world through God’s eye.”

-Her memoirs, written under her pen name, Isak Dinesen, form the material in Out of Africa, and director Pollack has been a faithful interpreter.
+Her memoirs, written under her pen name, Isak Dinesen, form the material in Out of Africa, and director Pollack has been a faithful interpreter (although he certainly applied a sugar-coating).

 The images are as luminous and evocative as the prose from the verdant valleys and dappled skies to the peaceful coexistence of man and game in a great country on the verge of destruction through progress.